-Things to do together:
+Do together:

-- Take a page that interests you from the internet. - Rewrite it in your own words and state where you got the information or ideas.
+- Take a page that interests you from the internet - Rewrite it in your own words and state where you got the information or ideas.

 Picture this

 Ask your child to show you how to copy and paste an image from the internet to illustrate a piece of class work.